CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

        ![](media/origin001.png)

-1. Click on the **tick** mark on the top right which will create the connector.
+1. Click on the **tick** mark on the top right which will update the Connector.

 1. Select **6.Test**, from the top left corner and click on **+New connection** in the **Connections** section.